NUSBF/JsCoFE/manual/src/_build/html/_sources/setup.txt

   Time period, in milliseconds, for NC to delete job director after the the job has finished and all job data was delivered to the Front End server, or all delivery attempts have failed.

+**maxRestarts**
+  Maximum number of server auto-restarts allowed (used to recover after errors and exceptions).
+If "-1" is given, auto-restarts will not be limited.

 **fileCapSize**
   Size limit on particular type of files (such as log files) sent to front end